-For a long time, Chile has been attractive for companies that are investing for the first time in Latin America, since they appreciate its political and economic stability as well as the transparency of its business sphere.
-However, investors are increasingly taking this learning process approach a step forward and using Chile, not only to gain experience in the region, but as a base from which supply other markets.
+Chile has long been attractive to companies that are investing for the first time in Latin America, since they appreciate its political and economic stability and the clarity of its business environment.
+But, increasingly, investors are taking this learning approach a step further, and they are using Chile not only to gain experience in the region, but also as a base from which to provide other markets.

-Chile's Free Trade Agreements have been the keystone to encourage companies to adopt this approach, owing to these agreements, companies in Chile are currently enjoying a privileged and, in many cases, zero-tariff access to a market of more than a billion consumers worldwide.
-As a response to this opportunity, an increasingly higher number of companies are using their facilities in Chile to export to other markets throughout the region and the rest of the world.
+Chile's Free Trade Agreements have been key in encouraging companies to adopt this approach, thanks to these treaties, companies in Chile now enjoy privileged access - and, in many cases, with zero tariff - to a market of more than one billion consumers around the world.

-It deals with the chaining of goods and services with third countries, which going through a minimum process of transformation in Chile, are later exported to the markets that Chile enjoys the mentioned benefits with.
-This initiative, gains higher relevance in markets such as the Asian, whose high tariffs Chile is free from, owing to the signed trade agreements providing the country with a significant competitive advantage.
+This is the chain of goods and services with third countries, which, following a minimum process of transformation in Chile, are then exported to the markets in which Chile enjoys the aforementioned benefits.
+This initiative becomes more relevant in markets such as Asia, where there are high tariffs, charge from which Chile is released thanks to trade agreements, and therefore has an important competitive advantage.

-The project suggests that entrepreneurs from third countries, from now on ‘partners’, join Chile in a process of productive complementation to export to markets designated from now on ‘destination’, where Chile enjoys a preferential access.
-Several advantages originate from a project of this kind, to mention some of them, the volume of exports of our countries will increase and the existing commercial relations between our entrepreneurs will strengthen.
-All things considered, it is not only a matter of selling products from one country to another, but to approach the world together.
+The project suggests that third-country entrepreneurs, which we will call "partners", join Chile, in a process of productive complementation, to export to the markets that we will call "destination", in which Chile enjoys preferential access.
+The advantages of such a project are diverse, to name a few, the volume of exports of our countries will be increased and the existing commercial relations between our entrepreneurs will be strengthened.
+In short, it is not about selling products from one country to another, but about addressing the world together.

 In this context, a study has been carried out to detect, in the first instance, products with potential for possible productive chains, based on the following countries:

 Partners: Argentina, Brazil, Bolivia, Uruguay,